ualberta-mueller-group/MCGS/README.md

 #### New Features
 - `move` is now `int64_t` (instead of `int` which is likely 32 bits).
   - Games can now be constructed with much larger boards as a result.
-- The database has several new fields for partisan games:
+- The database has several new fields for partisan games
   - Lower/upper bounds on value (in terms of multiples of up/down, or `1/8`).
   - Thermograph.
   - A set of dominated (or nondominated) moves.